virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 ```
 #### script_scriptname_php_fullver

-If the script being installed is written in PHP, this function must return the version this script installer supports depending on the version of the script being installed.
-This is used to determine if the correct PHP version is configured for the virtual server, and if not to prevent the script from being installed.
+If the web app being installed is written in PHP, this function must return the version this web app installer supports depending on the version of the app being installed.
+This is used to determine if the correct PHP version is configured for the virtual server, and if not to prevent the app from being installed.
 For example, the following code fragment from the WordPress installer returns 8.1.27 for versions 6.4.2 and above, and 7.4.33 for older versions.

 ```perl
 sub script_wordpress_php_fullver